Hwiwonlee/Hwiwonlee.github.io/Self-study/Doctor_who.md

 # There has some issues about the "title"
 # In each title, Entire title are almost same but some characters are different(ex, ",", "the" moreover, upper and lower case)
+# Exactly, the title in doctor_who_dwguide is some kind of the basic.
+# Because in the old season, until season 26, Doctor who had nested structure which had one main title and several sub titles.
+# For example, the first season and the first story, "An Unearthly Child" had four episodes.
+# This structure disappeared as it entered the new season.
+# Anyway, the title in doctor_who_dwguide has basic type title which is "main title : sub title"
+# But the title in doctor_who_all_detailsepisodes has incomplete title that sub title was gone.
+# Moreover, doctor_who_all_detailsepisodes has index, episodeid, that just identify main title but omit the sub titles.
+# That means, doctor_who_all_detailsepisodes has no information(for example, duration, views as you see at doctor_who_dwguide) about each episode in the old season.
+# Which one is best?
+# Well, the title and index in doctor_who_dwguide seem to be the best.
+# because in the A, each episode contained main story has some unique values which are broadcasthour, duration, views and so on and then if the two data sets have the same title, the two data sets could be merged into one.
+# Unlike what seems to be seen, it is not an easy matter to judge.
+# Now I assume to merge two dataset, just focus on whether title in doctor_who_dwguide and doctor_who_all_detailsepisodes are the same or different.

 tolower(unique(str_remove(titles2, ":.*"))) # 313
 tolower(titles) # 319